poteto/ember-changeset/README.md

 >
 > <img alt="" src="https://user-images.githubusercontent.com/914228/34072730-9d2d0bcc-e25a-11e7-9ab5-405ddce05303.gif" width="25"> <img alt="" src="https://user-images.githubusercontent.com/914228/34072749-07a8ab50-e25b-11e7-80ba-d0f6250aad11.png" width="20.5">

+## Updates

+We are working on a 2.0 release.
+This includes previous solutions for deeply nested sets which caused many problems for users.
+In the meantime, we recommend sticking to `1.3.0`.
+See [2.0-beta](https://github.com/poteto/ember-changeset/tree/2.0-beta)

 ## Philosophy

 The idea behind a changeset is simple: it represents a set of valid changes to be applied onto any Object (`Ember.Object`, `DS.Model`, POJOs, etc).
 Each change is tested against an optional validation, and if valid, the change is stored and applied when executed.